mmastin/shopify_challenge/README.md

 In my opinion, the new AOV is a better metric to use for this analysis than median, because it incorporates information from the majority of expensive orders and shoes.

+It would also be possible to use methods such as Z-scores and Interquartile Range (IQR) to limit the effects of outliers on the analysis.

 *Final Descriptive Statistics Without Outliers*
 ![Stats](https://github.com/mmastin/shopify_challenge/blob/master/Images/cleaned_stats.png)

 *Final Scatter Plot of Data*
 ![Stats](https://github.com/mmastin/shopify_challenge/blob/master/Images/final_scatter.png)